If you’ve ever wondered, “How do I claim my website on Pinterest“? This post will show you exactly how to claim a

 First things first, to claim a website on Pinterest you’ll need a Business Account.
 You can set up a Business account at business.pinterest.com.

 Next, click on the Claimed Accounts (1) option in the left menu.
 Then, click on the Claim button next to Websites (2).

 Pinterest offers 3 ways to claim your website using either an HTML tag (1), an HTML file (2), or a TXT record (3).
 Before we look at how to claim using the code, I’ll show you an easy way to claim your site without it.

 The next tutorial shows you how to claim a WordPress website.
 If your website lives on a different platform like Squarespace or Wix, you can get detailed instructions for those platforms here.
 If you’re wanting to claim a subdomain, you can skip to that section here.

 With the Claim window open on Pinterest, Copy the HTML tag by clicking on it.

 Now, paste the HTML tag in a Word Doc or on a Notepad on your computer.
 Copy the unique code in the section shown below.
 Do not copy the quotation marks, only the numbers/letters.

 If you don’t already have the Yoast plugin installed, you can download the free version here.
-Once installed and activated, navigate to Yoast on the main menu and select Social.
+Once installed and activated, navigate to Yoast on the main menu and select Settings.